Mortgage Advisers, Solicitors & Conveyancers

 - A copy of your credit reference report; available through Experian, Equifax or a similar credit reference agency.

 All of the above will be required by a mortgage provider and will be thoroughly assessed by the lender’s underwriters.

 If you are going to live in your home with anyone other than your children, you must all complete the financial assessment and provide this information.

 Arranging a Shared Ownership mortgage

-A mortgage adviser is able to look at the majority of the mortgage market and will be able to help you arrange a mortgage – if you want them to.
+A mortgage adviser is able to look at the majority of the mortgage market and will be able to help you arrange a shared ownership mortgage – if you want them to.
 They will help you fill in the mortgage application form, submit the application and handle the processing of the application for you – saving you valuable time and ensuring the right type of mortgage is obtained.
 If you want to arrange your own mortgage, you should talk to banks and building societies and make sure that you advise them that you are buying a Shared Ownership property and the share you are buying.

 You will need to make mortgage decisions fairly quickly as lenders take at least 21 days to issue a mortgage offer and by this stage in the process you will be expected to have a mortgage granted within four to five weeks.
 The maximum share you can buy will be confirmed by the mortgage adviser during the financial assessment.
 This is the maximum share we will allow as we must follow the HCA affordability assessment guidelines and we cannot be guided by what a lender may lend.
 You must also act quickly to arrange your mortgage as you are required to exchange contracts within four weeks of the contracts being issued by our solicitors (approximately six weeks from your reservation).